diambra/docs/content/gettingStarted/_index.en.md

   sh -c "cd /opt/diambraArena/code/ && $cmd"
 ```

-where `volumeName`, `romsPath` and `cmd` are are built by the launcher using arguments passed to the script by the user, and the launch command is composed by the following parts:
+Where `volumeName`, `romsPath` and `cmd` are are built by the launcher using arguments passed to the script by the user, and the launch command is composed by the following parts:

 - `docker run -it --rm --privileged`: running the docker image in interactive mode (`-it`), removing the container once exited (`--rm`) and granting a given level of permissions (`--privileged`)
 - `-v $volumeName:/usr/local/lib/python3.6/dist-packages/`: creating/linking a volume named `volumeName` in user's local workspace with container's default Python packages installation directory to make changes persistent (they will be saved inside the volume)